stonemjs/docs/src/docs/architecture/container.md

 - During system bootstrapping or testing
 - For edge cases like external libraries, raw values, or mocking

-Avoid using it **inside event handlers or business logic** — it breaks the dependency model and can lead to hidden side effects.
+Avoid using it **inside event handlers or business logic**, it breaks the dependency model and can lead to hidden side effects.

 #### 4. **Alias Everything**